epsrc-abcd/abcd-website/cocopops/README.md

 session types fit into standard OTP design patterns such as supervision trees, how to detect and handle failures, and demonstrate some larger case studies such as a DNS server.

+### Conor McBride.
+Traffic-Dependent Session Types

+Sending and receiving in session types resonate with the dependently typed notions of Sigma and Pi types, respectively.
+However, when we try to build a higher-order notion of session type from Sigma and Pi, we find we must take care upon what exactly dependent session types can depend.
+What gets substituted for the bound variables when we instantiate the range of such a type?
+I argue that the correct answer to this question is not the session *participant*, but the session *traffic*.
+I show how to construct in Agda a universe of session types which enforce dependency only on traffic, and I offer some interpretations of these types as sets of participating processes.

 ### Edwin Brady.
 Type-driven Development for Games and Protocols